Supplemental Health Protection Guide

 Accident Insurance

-Accident insurance provides cash benefits for covered accidental injuries and related treatment according to a defined benefit schedule (amount).
+Accident insurance provides cash benefits for covered accidental injuries and related treatment according to a defined benefit schedule (full amount).

 Common Covered Events: